WPP-Public/Potato-ACE/src/pages/changelog/README.md

 ### General

 - All custom events dispatched to ACE components must now be dispatched on `window` with the `detail` property of the custom event containing the ID of the target ACE component.
 This change makes it easier for ACE components to be used with JavaScript frameworks.
+- Fixed type-ahead for Listbox, Select and Menu so that it works with list options that have descendants with no text content, e.g. images.

 ### Accordion